DataDog/the-monitor/rds-aurora/how_to_collect_aurora_metrics.md

 ## Collecting RDS metrics

-RDS metrics can be accessed from CloudWatch in three different ways:
+Standard RDS metrics can be accessed from CloudWatch in three main ways:

 -   [Using the AWS Management Console and its web interface](#using-the-aws-console)
 -   [Using the command line interface](#using-the-command-line-interface)